AnantharamanLab/METABOLIC/README.md

 #### <a name="quick_install"></a> Quick Installation:

 We provide a "run_to_setup.sh" script along with the data downloaded from the GitHub for easy setup of dependent databases.
-This can be run by using the following command:
+This can be run by using the following command
+**Notice**: The last three lines in "run_to_setup.sh" were used to download "METABOLIC_test_files.tgz" from google drive.
+It requires gdown. gdown can be simply installed by calling "pip install gdown".
+Please also refer to **[gdown] (https://github.com/wkentaro/gdown)**
 ```
 sh run_to_setup.sh
 ```